-The unaudited pro forma consolidated financial statements of Inergy, L.P. have been derived from: the audited historical consolidated statements of operations of Inergy Partners, LLC, Inergy, L.P. and IPC for the year ended September 30, 2001; the audited historical combined statement of income of the Hoosier Propane Group for the three months ended December 31, 2000; the unaudited historical consolidated financial statements of Inergy, L.P. for the six months ended March 31, 2002; the unaudited historical combined statements of income of Pro Gas until the date of its acquisition; and the unaudited historical consolidated statement of IPC from October 1, 2001 until the date of its acquisition, in each case, after giving effect to the pro forma adjustments discussed below.
-Therefore, the unaudited pro forma consolidated statement of pre-acquisition operations of IPC, and the unaudited pro forma consolidated statement of income for the year ended March 31, 2002 reflects one month of pre-acquisition operations of IPC, and the unaudited pro forma consolidated statement of income for the year ended September 30, 2001 reflects three months of pre-acquisition operations of IPC, and the Unaudited pro forma consolidated statement of income for the year ended September 30, 2001 reflects three months of pre-acquisition operations of Pro Gas and IPC.
+The unaudited pro forma consolidated financial statements of Inergy, L.P. have been derived from: the audited historical consolidated statements of operations of Inergy Partners, LLC, Inergy, L.P. and IPC for the year ended September 30, 2001; the audited historical combined statement of income of the Hoosier Propane Group for the three months ended December 31, 2000; the unaudited historical consolidated financial statements of Inergy, L.P. for the six months ended March 31, 2002; the unaudited historical combined statements of income of Pro Gas until the date of its acquisition; and the unaudited historical consolidated statement of income of IPC from October 1, 2001 until the date of its acquisition, in each case, after giving effect to the pro forma adjustments discussed below.
+Therefore, the unaudited pro forma consolidated statement of income for the six months ended March 31, 2002 reflects one month of pre-acquisition operations of Pro Gas and approximately two and one-half months of pre-acquisition operations of IPC, and the unaudited pro forma consolidated statement of income for the year ended September 30, 2001 reflects three months of pre-acquisition operations of the Hoosier Propane Group and twelve months of pre-acquisition operations of Pro Gas and IPC.